 National EHR certification (not to be confused with Minnesota’s HIE Service Provider certification, which is described in the “Plan & Select” section of this guidance) is intended to assure a provider and provider organization that their EHR system has capabilities and functionalities comparable to other EHR systems.
 With certification, providers can have greater confidence that the electronic health IT products and systems they use are secure, can maintain information confidentially, can work with other systems to share information, and can perform a set of well-defined functions, focused primarily on functions needed to meet meaningful use objectives.
 See https://www.cms.gov/EHRIncentivePrograms/25_Certification.asp for more information on EHR certification and meaningful use.

-The EHR certification process will continue to evolve as technological advancements are made that support clinical decision making, quality measurement and improvements in care.
-As of May 2012, there were 2,066 certified EHRs and EHR modules; visit http://onc-chpl.force.com/ehrcert to find more information.
+The EHR certification process will continue to evolve as technological advancements are made that support clinical decision making, quality measurement and improvements in care; visit http://onc-chpl.force.com/ehrcert to find more information.

 Certification establishes a baseline of credibility for EHR software, but if there is not a certified option available you should choose a product that has the standard functionality including, but not limited to: provide clinical decision support; support provider order entry; capture and query information relevant to health care quality, and exchange electronic health information with, and integrate such information from, other sources.
 Detailed EHR functionality can be found for ambulatory, inpatient, emergency department, behavioral health, and other settings at the Certification Commission for Health IT (CCHIT) website, which certifies health IT for more than just the meaningful use program.
 See http://www.cchit.org/get_certified/cchit-certified-2011.

 EHR Capabilities for Sending, Receiving and Querying Information